re:vision logo

 2027

 The organizers and board will synthesize the reports we receive to write a summary paper.
-Every participant that submitted a valid report will be on the paper.
+Every participant that submitted a valid report will be given the chance to be on the paper.

 FAQ